Fraud Triangle in Business

 - Everyone skims a little off the top

-- We waste so much anyway, why shouldn’t I benefit from it?
+- We waste so much anyway; why shouldn’t I benefit from it?

-- They expect you to do this, it is one of the perks of the job
+- They expect you to do this; it is one of the perks of the job

-Red flags for frauds
+Red flags for fraud

 Here are examples of employee red flags: